MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

-## Overview of Guides authoring
+## Overview of authoring a guide

-Welcome to Guides!
+If you're ready to start creating a guide with Microsoft Dynamics 365 Guides, you're in the right place!
 This User Guide covers everything you need to get started with Guides authoring.

 To create a guide, you’ll use two applications: